Looking for an unbiased Paperform review? Keep reading.

-It’s the best way to grab your audience’s email address—and nurture them towards a sale.
+It’s the best way to grab your audience’s email address—and nurture them toward a sale.

 Survey your existing customers

 Do you know what customers think of you?
 Where does your product fail?
-The most impressive features you can play on in advertising campaigns?
+What are the most impressive features you can play on in advertising campaigns?

 The answers to those questions are invaluable for businesses.
 That’s why companies that successfully implement customer experience projects begin by focusing on how they collect and analyze feedback.

 Get to know your customers by using Paperform to survey people once they purchase your product or service.
-There’s a bunch of templates specifically designed for this:
+There are a bunch of templates specifically designed for this:

 Requests from your staff come in from all angles: email, Slack, and in passing in the corridor.

 Instead of forgetting who asked what (and disrupting everyone’s workflow by finding out), use Paperform’s feedback templates to funnel their requests into one place.

 You can use this for any type of internal request, such as: